Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

 \begin{lemma} For any $(x,y) \in \P'$ with $\phi(x,y) = (y,z)$ such that $z$ is not a vertex, we have $(z,y)\in \P'$ and $\phi(z,y) = (y,x)$. \end{lemma}

-\begin{remark} It is easy to see that Lemma \ref{lemma:billiard_map_reversible_on_bigger_set} continues to hold even for points $(x,y) \in \P_\mathrm{max}$ or for $z$ being a vertex but not a ``non-convex'' vertex, see Figure \ref{fig:non-reversible}.
+\begin{remark} It is easy to see that Lemma \ref{lemma:billiard_map_reversible_on_bigger_set} continues to hold even for points $(x,y) \in \P_\mathrm{max}$ or for $z$ being a vertex but not a ``non-convex vertex'', see Figure \ref{fig:non-reversible}.
 In particular, the issue in Figure \ref{fig:non-reversible} never arises in the convex case. \end{remark}

-In order to iterate the billiard map forwards and backwards infinitely often we remove certain points from $\P_\mathrm{max}$, see the following definition.
-We show in Lemma \ref{lemma:F_C_countable_N_nullset} below that the set of removed points is a null set.
+We can iterate the billiard map forwards and backwards infinitely often on the phase space $\P$ which we get if we remove a null set $N$ from $\P_\mathrm{max}$.
+This null set $N$ is the set of points for which the forward or backward trajectory hits a vertex.
+We give a formal definition for completeness.
 For ease of notation we introduce the swap map $\sigma (x,y) = (y,x)$.

+In the remainder of this section we define various sets and analyze their properties.
+For convenience we collect all these sets at the end of this section in Remark \ref{rmk:glossary}.

 \begin{definition} Let $(P_-,P_+)$ be a pair of polygons and $(V_-,V_+)$ their sets of vertices.
 Set $N_0 = (P_-\times V_+) \sqcup (P_+\times V_-)$ and recursively $N_{i+1} := \phi^{-1}(N_i)$, $i\in \N_0 $.
 Then the set